mayanring/rails-dev-setup-guide/README.md

 ### An Aside: Why PATH Order is Important

 Command-line executables are searched by going through each folder in the PATH variable, one by one in the order listed.
 As soon as an app with the same name is found, it stops searching the rest of the folders.
-OSX comes with built-in apps (and you might have your own apps installed prior to this), but we often want to use newer versions instead.
+OS X comes with built-in apps (and you might have your own apps installed prior to this), but we often want to use newer versions instead.
 To see the PATH directories, run ```echo $PATH```.

 HomeBrew packages are downloaded and installed in /usr/local/Cellar/ by default, and symlinked into /usr/local/bin.
 This folder will not be overriden the next time Apple releases an incremental feline update.